Will you matter in 5 years? (part 1)

 No. Your client doesn’t need you anymore.

-At least not in the same way.
 Take the rapidly disappearing manufacturer’s representative firm for example.
 In many industries, this sales model was used because it offered instant and proven sales representation to a client base at a fixed cost of sales.
 This was, and sometimes still is, an attractive model for new or smaller companies who cannot afford a dedicated sales force.
 In some cases, it is still an appropriate model for larger companies, but that seems to be less and less the case as time marches on.

 To compound the problem, technology was getting easier.
 It used to take a $100 an hour technician to install a network device in a building, and then it needed to be configured, programmed, adjusted, connected to some kind of host system upstream, monitored, serviced, and occasionally updated.
 That has all changed, and I came to see that change through two examples I witnessed.

-The client becomes the salesperson and installer:
+The client becomes the salesperson and installer.

 I was in the lobby of a Marriott hotel meeting a colleague.
 In the lobby I saw someone up on a ladder, removing a security camera and replacing it with another one.
 Curious, I walked around the front of him to see what company he worked for.
 I was shocked when I saw that it said “Marriott.”
-I asked him what he was doing, and he said the camera had failed, that he had called a few companies to come out and fix it, and after receiving lackadaisical replies from a few vendors and high prices for the camera and the labor to install it, he went to the internet, found that the model he had was no longer available, picked a new one with better specifications at half the price, and ordered it on Amazon.
+I asked him what he was doing, and he said the camera had failed, that he had called a few companies to come out and fix it, and after receiving lackadaisical replies from a few vendors and high prices for the camera and the labor to install it, he went to the internet, found that the model he had was no longer available, picked a new one with better specifications at a lower price, and ordered it on Amazon.
 He went to YouTube to find a video on how to install it, and was about to go to the system’s workstation to verify that the camera was now working.

-I knew that the camera was not supposed to be available directly to an end-user; it was to be purchased only through factory-trained, authorized dealers.
+I knew that the camera was not supposed to be available directly to an end-user; it was supposed to be purchased only through factory-trained, authorized dealers.
 But there it was, mounted on the ceiling, just like the old one, and working fine.
 So the guy who usually worked on hotel plumbing and electrical problems was now doing the work that his now former security systems integrator was doing.
 Ouch.

 So just how safe are you in your industry right now?
 If your clients are replacing you with themselves, what do you have to offer them?
 Cheaper prices?
 Good luck on that race to the bottom.
 Only one person gets to be the cheapest, and if you’ve been reading this website over the years, that certainly doesn’t describe you.
 Better service?
 Perhaps.
 But will your service even be needed in the future?
 For example, in an age of driverless cars, will we need as many insurance agents, body repair shops, driving instructors, etc?

-Our clients are getting smarter, technology is getting easier and more reliable, and everything you need to become a pseudo-expert is a mouse click away.
 By the way, have you noticed that I have not used the more common word customer instead of client?
 You sell things to a customer.
 You provide a long-term relationship that may include products one day, services the next, and free advice on another.
 Your cheese has been moved, or it very likely is about to be moved.
 It will move slower if you are dealing with clients, not customers.

-Nervous?
-I hope so.
 If you and your company are going to survive, you need to look and act very differently in 5 years than you look and act today.
+What got you here won’t get you there.
 What is your next step?
 Stay tuned for the second part of this series to find out.